Beer Battered Fish pairs well with Tartar Sauce, Crispy Fries, Brussel Sprouts with Parmesan, Coleslaw, and Mac and Cheese.

 Directly dip the crispy Beer Battered fish into the tartar sauce and enjoy your meal.

-The sauce has a tangy, savory, and creamy taste that complements the fried fish wonderfully.
+The sauce has a tangy, savory, and creamy taste that goes with the fried fish wonderfully.

-Other Sauces you can try out are Parsley Sauce and Lemon Butter Sauce.
+Other Sauces you can try out are Parsley Sauce and Lemon Butter Sauce - or consider béarnaise sauce side pairings for rich sauces if seeking a creamier finish.

 2 - Crispy Fries